 In the normal course of business, the Business is subject to legal proceedings, lawsuits and other claims.
 Although the ultimate aggregate amount of probable monetary liability or financial impact with respect to these other matters is subject to many uncertainties, management believes that any monetary liability or financial impact to the Business from these matters, individually and in the aggregate, would not be material to the Business's financial condition, results of operations or cash flows.
-However, any monetary liability and financial impact to the Business's expectations.
+However, any monetary liability and financial impact to the Business from these matters could differ materially from the Business's expectations.